DuyDoan190203/Badminton-store/README.md

 Login and Access your account
 View your order history by clicking to the cart

-## Due to the cost of deploying the app to the website. it only hosts on Docker.
+## Due to the cost of deploying the app only. it only hosts on Docker.
 Below are the images about the app hosting locally.

 Link to the work hours: https://drive.google.com/file/d/1qat1MywvBcJ489Baj7bqLOrFoa9CDde9/view?usp=sharing